-The researchers highlighted that under the present climate-changing scenario, Australia would be exposed to more extreme heat in the future, which will pose more burden to the healthcare system, especially the circulation-related healthcare facilities during hot days.
+The researchers highlighted that under the present climate-changing scenario, Australia would be exposed to more extreme heat in the future, which will pose more burdens to the healthcare system, especially the circulation-related healthcare facilities during hot days.

 This suggests a potentially worrying increase in vulnerability to health-related cardiovascular morbidity in the context of global warming, the researchers said.
-The findings are also relevant for climate change adaptation, they argued, as reducing outdoor activity and outdoor work during high-temperature days could the most vulnerable population.
+The findings are also relevant for climate change adaptation, they argued, as reducing outdoor activity and outdoor work during high-temperature days could be the most vulnerable population.

 “From the government level, they should take action to reduce greenhouse emissions to mitigate climate change and make public health policies to reduce the health impacts of hot temperatures.
 From an individual level, people should protect themselves from hot temperatures through drinking more water and using air conditioning,” Yuming Guo told ZME News.

 However, the study also has a few limitations.
-Among these, the fact that there was no control for pollution — the negative impacts observed in the study could be, at least in part, owed to the pollution.
+Among these, the fact that there was no control for pollution — the negative impacts observed in the study could be, at least in part, owing to the pollution.
 This warrants further investigation, the researchers admit.